timuuur/AntiSpamReportSystem/README.md

 BanReason - ban reason bruh

-ReportAdminMessage1 - message "report:"

-ReportAdminMessage2 - message "from the player:"
+ReportAdminMessage - message to administrators

 UseBan - Should use ban or kick (true or false)